Security of supply Ensure availability

 alt text

-Defined as key topic for EVVA GRI 204: Procurement practices UN Sustainable Development Goals (SDGs), No. 9: Industry, Innovation and Infrastructure
+UN Sustainable Development Goals (SDGs), No. 9: Industry, Innovation and Infrastructure

-The trend towards independence
+Trend towards independence

-The big EVVA advantage:
+The major EVVA advantage:

 In-house machine and tool construction

-EVVA has been able to repair and often design the necessary production machines and tools themselves.
-A large portion of EVVA's machinery was planned and implemented by their in-house mechanical engineering department – which has a positive impact on independent maintenance and delivery capability.
+Photo of employees maintaining a production machineEVVA can repair the necessary production machines and tools itself and often design them in-house.
+A large part of the EVVA machine fleet was planned and implemented by our in-house mechanical engineering department - which has a positive effect on independent maintenance and delivery capability.

 We are here for you